 Eligible Recipients

 State government agencies, U.S. territories, and Tribal Nations are eligible to apply for all grant categories.
-Non-profit 501(c) organizations, local governments, municipal governments, and educational institutions are eligible to apply for grants in categories: (3) Grants to Buffer and Benefit Public Lands and (4) Private Forests and Farmland.
+Non-profit 501(c) organizations, local governments, municipal governments, and educational institutions are eligible to apply for grants in categories: (3) Sentinel Landscape, (4) National Forest ,and (5) Private Forests and Farmland.

 Approx Annual Funding Amount

-• States, Territories, and Tribal Implementation Grants: awards range from $1-5 million, and landscape-scale restoration requests over $5 million will be considered on a case-by-case basis.
+• (1) Implementation Grants: awards range from $1-5 million, and landscape-scale restoration requests over $5 million will be considered on a case-by-case basis.

 Cost Share Requirements

-For states, the federal cost-share is 90%, and states must provide 10% of costs, of which at least 2.5% must be cash.
-For Indian tribes and territories, the federal cost-share is 97%, and Indian tribes and territories must provide 3% of costs, of which at least 0.75% must be cash.
-The cost-share is waived for Indian tribes fully covered by partnerships with Native Americans in Philanthropy and waived for territories per DOI legal interpretation.
+For states, the federal cost share is 90%, and states must provide 10% of costs, of which at least 2.5% must be cash.
+For Tribal Nations and territories, the federal cost share is 97%, and they must provide 3% of costs, of which at least 0.75% must be cash.
+The cost share is waived for tribes fully covered by partnerships with Native Americans in Philanthropy and waived for territories per DOI legal interpretation.

 Application Cycle